Bhoja

-Because of his patronage of scholars, Bhoja became one of the most celebrated kings in Indian history.
-After his death, he came to be featured in several legends as a righteous scholar-king.
+Bhoja was one of the most celebrated kings in Indian history for his patronage of scholars.
+After his death, he was featured in several legends as a righteous scholar-king.
 The body of legends clustered around him is comparable to that of the Emperor Vikramaditya.

-Bhoja is best known as a patron of arts, literature, and sciences.
+He is best known as a patron of arts, literature, and sciences.
 The establishment of the Bhoj Shala, a centre for Sanskrit studies, is attributed to him.
 He was a polymath, and several books covering a wide range of topics are attributed to him.
 He is also said to have constructed a large number of Shiva temples, although Bhojeshwar Temple in Bhojpur (a city founded by him) is the only surviving temple that can be ascribed to him with certainty.

 Early life

 Bhoja's father and predecessor was Sindhuraja.
 According to Bhoja-Prabandha, his mother's name was Savitri.
 Bhoja's reputation as a scholar-king suggests that he was well-educated as a child.
 The Bhoja-Prabandha states that he was educated by his guardians as well as other learned scholars.

 According to Bhoja-Prabandha, early in his life, Bhoja suffered from intense headaches.
 Two Brahmin surgeons from Ujjain made him unconscious using an anaesthetic powder called moha-churna, opened his cranial bone, removed a tumor, and then made him regain his consciousness by administering another powder called sanjivani.